 - 1. On the MBG main page, click the System configuration tab and then click Settings. - 2.
 Under SIP Options, enable SIP support by selecting one or more of the following : - UDP - TCP - TCP/TLS - 3.
 For each protocol, choose which interface the SIP connector listens to by selecting an Access Profile: - Private: The SIP connector listens on the LAN interface. - Public: The SIP connector listens on the LAN and WAN interfaces. - Third interface only: The SIP connector listens on the third interface only (used when MBG has two LAN interfaces, one of which is connected to a SIP trunk). - WAN-reachable IPs only: The SIP connector listens on the WAN interface only. - 4.
 Click Save. - 5.
 On the MBG main page, click the Service configuration tab and then click SIP devices. - 6.
 Click the sign.

-- 7. Select Enabled to enable the set and allow it to connect to the ICP. - For Set-side username, enter the set-side (MBG side) user name for the SIP client you want to authorize. - 9.
-For Set-side password, enter the set-side password for the SIP client you want to authorize.
-Then enter the Confirm set-side password.
+- 7. Select Enabled to enable the set and allow it to connect to the ICP. - 8.
+For Set-side username, enter the set-side (MBG side) user name for the SIP client you want to authorize.